JakuWorks/Roblox-Similar-Group-Scraper/README.md

 ### Usage:
 1. Clone/download the repository source code (click the green "Code" button and click "Download ZIP"
-2. Run the "main.py" file and use the GUI
+2. Enter the "src" folder and run the "main.py" file.
+3. Use the GUI
 Note: There aren't any dependencies to install.
 The program should run with out-of-the-box "vanilla" Python